Is Your Stormwater System Prepared for a 100-Year Storm?

-Infrastructure constructed to withstand 100-year storms based on mid-20th century data now face storms that exceed their runoff management capacity up to 2.5 times more frequently .
-More intense and frequent storms will wear down systems faster, put them through more stress, and in many cases, leave older systems overwhelmed by increasingly common extreme weather.
-Climate and local weather records are what stormwater management plans are based on.
-However, as climate change and historical data become less predictive of future events, it will become increasingly challenging to predict flow and storage capacity.
+Infrastructure constructed to withstand 100-year storms based on mid-20th century data now face storms that exceed their runoff management capacity up to 2.5 times .
+These more intense and frequent storms wear down systems faster, increase strain, and in many cases leave older systems overwhelmed by increasingly common extreme weather events.
+As climate change and historical data become less predictive of future events, it is becoming increasingly challenging to predict flow and storage capacity.

 What action can we take?

 While expanding stormwater system capability is a large investment, this might be required in some high-risk regions in the future.
 Retrofitting and implementing green infrastructure into your stormwater systems may be a more cost-effective approach.
 Green infrastructure can absorb stormwater by mimicking the site's natural hydrology through porous surfaces, allowing for onsite holding and treatment of stormwater.
 With or without stormwater system retrofits, routine preventative maintenance is required to ensure systems remain functioning and protecting your property.
 Maintaining new systems reduces their wear and tear, limits failures, and mitigates NOVs.
 For older systems, maintenance can ensure your systems are capable of handling their maximum capacity during storm events.

 To learn how to prepare your stormwater system in the days before an extreme rain event, click here.